tomtzook/frc-learn-docs/java/program-memory.md

 All programs, from the lowest to the heighest level, require some form of data storage to use.
-This is typically provided by the _Random Access Memory_ card connected to the motherboard.
+This is typically provided by the _Random Access Memory_ (RAM) card connected to the motherboard.
 We can look at memory as a long contiguous space where we can store information in granuality of at least a single byte, with each
 _byte_ of memory being referred to by an address unique to it